wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 Architecture positions with a pure Business or Sales focus.

-My **professional career started in 2002** and has always been **IT-centric**, distinguished by **broad knowledge of different technologies and areas**.
+My **professional career started in 2002** and has always been **IT-centric**, distinguished by a **broad knowledge of different technologies and areas**.
 **Adopting new Technologies** and **DevOps paradigms**, **Automation**, **Programming** and **Mentorship** are important parts of my day-to-day business.
 I have a strong **Engineering and Operations background** and knowledge across a